 Scholarly (a.k.a. peer-reviewed or academic) articles are found in journals, which publish issues containing new articles at regular periods (this is why journals are a type of periodical).
 Journals are organized online in databases, some of which are accessible for free on the web and others which require a fee.
 The library subscribes to dozens of scholarly databases, both general and subject-based, which students can access for free using their LRCCD login.
 If you are looking for resources in a specific field, going to a subject database will produce more relevant results.
 If you find an article that you would like to have but the full-text is not available, you can request it for free through interlibrary loan.

 Complete list of all databases accessible to Los Rios students.

 Ideas for Search Terms

-TIP: Most databases allow you to search multiple terms at the same time by separating them with an "or."
+TIP: Most databases allow you to search multiple synonymous terms at the same time by separating them with OR.
 This is especially helpful for searching synonyms.
-For example, try searching "aging or aged or elderly or older."
+For example, try searching "aging OR aged OR elderly OR older."

 Basic Search Tips

 “to be or not to be”

 Use operators to link ideas and narrow/broaden your search

 Scholarly journals, newspapers, magazines, and newsletters in medicine, nursing, dentistry, veterinary medicine, healthcare administration and pre-clinical sciences.
 Produced by the US National Library of Medicine.

 Original papers in the fields of gerontology, adult education and the social and behavioral sciences, timely reviews of subjects and books of interest to adult educators, gerontologists, psychologists and other scholars in cognate fields.